 The TMAC Awards recognize the very best travel writing and photography our association produces.
 It also offers terrific visibility and recognition for sponsors by putting your organization’s name front and centre on the association’s most important night of the year.
-The deadline for submitting your entries for the 2017 TMAC Awards is Thursday, April 15, 2018.
+The deadline for submitting your entries for the 2018 TMAC Awards is Friday, March 15, 2019.
 Below is the list of categories and description for entry.

 To sponsor a TMAC Award, please contact Elizabeth Kerr.

 For all categories, the prizing will be as follows:

 There may also an Honourable Mention for each category.

 This category features the best of both worlds with articles that include writing and photography by the same person/journalist.
 Entries can be from articles published in print newspaper or magazine, digital magazine or other online publication, such as a travel blog or journalism/publication website.

 Best Adventure, Sport or Recreation Feature

 A soft or hard adventure, sport or recreation feature that brings the reader along as the writer heads into the great outdoors or putts along a world-class golf course, or perhaps puts a new spin on a popular pastime.
 From sporting events to canoe trips, sky-diving to dogsledding, this category should draw stories that come to life, and maybe even get one’s adrenaline pumping.

 Best Coverage of Host Destination

 Do you have memorable moments from one of your AGM pre-, post- or local experiences based on AGM attendance in the past two years?
 Did you share them with your readers?
 Then this new category’s right for you.
 We encourage you to submit your favourite stories based on your travel experiences gained during our two most recent hosts: Victoria and Sault Ste.
 Marie.